 All staff and volunteers have regular safeguarding training and are fully aware of the systems and procedures in place to refer concerns to the designated lead.
-Staff are made aware of concerns on a need-to-know basis however, the RED LIST (on CPOMS) identifies the names of the children and families who are a cause for concern.
+Staff are made aware of concerns on a need-to-know basis however, on CPOMS, DSLs are able to identify the names of the children and families who are a cause for concern.